top of page

 • Love Offering of the MN Conference of the United Methodist Church - an annual project which supports various service programs in MN, the USA, and overseas

-United Methodist General Board of Global Ministries: Mission Work in SE Asia
+United Methodist General Board of Global Ministries Mission Work

 bottom of page